It's a Wonderful Life: Plot

-George flees Potter's office, gets drunk at a bar, and prays for help.
-Contemplating suicide, he goes to a bridge.
-Before George can jump, Clarence dives into the river and George rescues him.
-When George wishes he had never been born, Clarence takes him into an alternate timeline in which he never existed.
-George finds that Bedford Falls is now Pottersville, an unsavory town occupied by sleazy entertainment venues and callous people.
-Mr. Gower was jailed for manslaughter because George did not stop him from poisoning the customer.
-His mother does not know him, and Uncle Billy was institutionalized after the building and loan failed.
-Bailey Park is a cemetery, where George discovers Harry's grave; without George to save him, Harry drowned in the frozen pond as a child; and without Harry to save them, the troops aboard the transport were killed.
-George finds that Mary is an "old maid" librarian.
-When he grabs her and claims to be her husband, she screams and runs away.
+George flees Potter's office, gets drunk at a bar and prays for help.
+Contemplating suicide, he goes to a bridge, but before he can jump, Clarence falls into the water below and George rescues him.
+When George wishes he had never been born, Clarence takes him into an alternate timeline in which he never existed and Bedford Falls is called Pottersville, an unsavory town occupied by sleazy entertainment venues and callous people.
+No one knows George, not even his mother and Mary, who is an "old maid".
+He learns that Uncle Billy was committed to an institution after the Building and Loan failed and Mr. Gower was jailed for manslaughter for poisoning the customer.
+George also discovers Harry's grave; without George to save him, Harry drowned as a child, and without Harry to save them, the troops aboard the transport were killed.

 George races back to the bridge and begs Clarence, and then God, for his life back.
-His wish granted, he happily rushes home to await his arrest.
-Mary and Billy have rallied the townspeople, who donate more than enough to replace the missing money.
+His wish granted, he gleefully rushes home to await his arrest.
+Meanwhile, Mary and Billy have rallied the townspeople, who donate more than enough to replace the missing money.
 Harry arrives and toasts George as "the richest man in town".
-Among the donations, George finds a copy of The Adventures of Tom Sawyer, a gift from Clarence inscribed: "Remember, no man is a failure who has friends.
+Among the donations is a gift from Clarence, The Adventures of Tom Sawyer, with the inscription, "Remember, no man is a failure who has friends.
 Thanks for the wings!"
-When a bell on the Christmas tree rings, George's youngest daughter, Zuzu, explains that, "every time a bell rings, an angel gets his wings", while those gathered sing "Auld Lang Syne".
+When a bell on their Christmas tree rings, George's youngest daughter, Zuzu, explains that "every time a bell rings, an angel gets his wings".